valpackett/sweetroll/README.md

 ## Development

 Use [stack] to build (and [bower] to get front-end dependencies).
-Use ghci to run tests and the server while developing (see the `.ghci` file).
+Use ghci to run the server while developing (see the `.ghci` file).

 The `:serve` command in ghci runs the server in test mode, which means you don't need to authenticate using IndieAuth.